Attorney Pridgen Amos Green

 She is a graduate of Hampton University, where she was awarded numerous honors for academic excellence and being an active participant in the community.
 After Hampton, she continued to excel at the University of North Carolina School of Law in Chapel Hill, serving as a member of several nonprofit associations and competing as a member of the Frederick Douglass Moot Court.

-Ms. Green is a member of the 21st Judicial District Bar, the Forsyth County Bar Association, the North Carolina State Bar, and the Winston-Salem Bar Association, where she formerly served as Secretary.
+P.J. is a member of the 21st Judicial District Bar, the Forsyth County Bar Association, and the North Carolina State Bar.

 In 2012 she was awarded the President’s Volunteer Service Award for her work with Forsyth County Big Brothers/Big Sisters.